popolonfr/Roms-Collection-Maker/RCM for 16MB - Windows/README.md

 ROMs such as King Valley 2, Metal Gear 2, Pennant 2 use floppy disks for backups.
 If when running the ROM the message [**"No enough memory"**](https://www.msx.org/wiki/No_enough_memory) occurs, it is probably that an additional disk or card reader (Sunrise, Carnivor or others) is present.
 Disable it and run the ROM again.

+Currently, the tool is not digitally signed, so Windows will prevent it from running and display a warning message with two choices: "deny" or "more details."
+Choose "more details" if you want to run it anyway, and make sure you only download the tool from Github.com.

 &copy; 2025 popolon-fr